BIMSBbioinfo/janggu/docs/tutorial.rst

 Tutorial
 =========

-In this section we shall illustrate the genomics datasets, how to construct and fit a neural network and finally how to evaluate the results.
+In this section we shall illustrate the Genomic datasets, how to construct and fit a neural network and finally how to evaluate the results.